-If we are unable to complete the acquisition of these properties, we may lose substantial deposits that we have provided to the sellers.
-We have deposited an aggregate of \$9 million with the sellers of the five hotels that we consider probable acquisitions as of the date of this prospectus and may deposit an additional aggregate of \$5 million in order to exercise certain options to extend the closing date of the acquisitions.
-Currently, we expect that we will exercise these options and deposit the additional amounts.
-We will forfeit the respective deposits if the applicable acquisitions do not close, unless such failure to close is a result of the failure of the respective seller to satisfy its obligations or fulfill certain conditions precedent to closing under the applicable purchase and sale agreements.
-We have also incurred approximately \$\text{ million in due diligence legal and accounting expenses in connection with these acquisitions and may incur additional due diligence legal and accounting expenses prior to their acquisition.
+If we are unable to complete the acquisition of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa, we may lose substantial deposits that we have provided to the sellers.
+We have deposited an aggregate of \$9.0 million (\$3.0 million of which is refundable if we do not exercise our option to extend the closing date of the acquisition of the Capital Hotel Investment Portfolio).
+If we exercise our option to extend the closing date of the acquisition of the Capital Hotel Investment Portfolio, we will deposit an additional \$2.0 million, and if we exercise our option to extend the closing date of the acquisition of the Capital Hotel Investment Portfolio, we will deposit an additional \$1.0 million.
+Except with respect to the \$3.0 million that is refundable if we do not exercise our option to extend the closing date of the acquisition of the Capital Hotel Investment Portfolio, we will deposit an additional \$1.0 million.
+Except with respect to the \$3.0 million that is refundable if we do not exercise our option to extend the closing date of the acquisition of the Capital Hotel Investment Portfolio, we will forfeit the respective deposits if the applicable acquisitions do not close, unless such failure to close is a result of the failure of the respective seller to satisfy its obligations or fulfill certain conditions precedent to closing under the applicable purchase and sale agreements.
+We also have incurred approximately \$1.6 million in due diligence, legal and accounting expenses in connection with these acquisitions and may incur additional due diligence, legal and accounting expenses prior to such acquisitions.